-I provide information and insights about the battle for Khe Sanh during the Vietnam War.
-My books include A Patch of Ground: Khe Sanh Remembered, The Long Goodbye: Khe Sanh Revisited (awarded Foreword Reviews 2016 INDIES Book of the Year) and The Gunpowder Prince: How Marine Corps Captain Mirza Munir Baig Saved Khe Sanh.
+My books on the battle of Khe Sanh include A Patch of Ground: Khe Sanh Remembered and The Long Goodbye: Khe Sanh Revisited (awarded Foreword Reviews 2016 INDIES Book of the Year).

 Michael Archer, Soldier/Author/Historian, Will Give Us an Overview of His New Book: “The Gunpowder Prince”